RSS

 Languages spoken in Europe, North Africa and the Middle East in 600g (as of 2021)

-Around 753, 2 km from the prison of Lyubsha higher along Volkhov, on the other side there was already a Scandinavian (presumably founded by immigrants from the island of Gotland) unsecured settlement - the future Ladoga.
+2 km from the prison of Lyubsha higher along Volkhov, on the other side there was already an uncoupled settlement - the future Ladoga.
 Other sources mention that the advance of immigrants from the Åland Islands to Ladoga began in the Vendel period (550-793).

-Russian scientists determined this date from a saw from the wooden structure of the Earthen settlement by the method of dendrochronology.
+Russian scientists have determined the date 753 g from a saw from the wooden structure of the Earthen settlement by the method of dendrochronology.
 However, later experts drew attention to new studies of archaeological finds in the radiocarbon laboratory of the RSPU: they showed that the formation of the settlement began earlier.

 Work on radiocarbon dating of archaeological finds was carried out by the Russian State Pedagogical University named after A.I.
 Herzen in the framework of cooperation between the university and the Institute of the History of Material Culture of the Russian Academy of Sciences.